shivanisgithub/FactCheckingPresentations/README.md

 - LIME.
 In order to run the juypter notebook on Feature attribution presentations, you require results from [LIME](https://github.com/marcotcr/lime), which is an implementation of the paper ["Why Should I Trust You?": Explaining the Predictions of Any Classifier](https://arxiv.org/abs/1602.04938).
 In the juypter notebook the required input is explained.
 Before using the notebook you need normalised results of running LIME on a claim.
 As long as the input format is the same, other feature attribution methods such as SHAP or Integreated gradients should work as well.
 We used the [Captum library for LIME](https://captum.ai/api/lime.html) and the implementation of (instert link to Annabel's implementation).

 - Instance attribution.
 In the notebook you can find an example of the kind of input data you need.
-In our case the data was retreived from (instert link to Evan's implementation).
+In our case the data was retreived from [this implementation](https://github.com/HatchIing/InstanceAttribution).
 You can use your own implementation of k-nn of course, as long as the format of the input is the same.

 - Python 3.8.
 The notebooks have been used with this versions.
 There is no guarentee there will be no issues when other versions are used.